 As for features, IPVanish offers options like Advanced-standard encryption (AES-256), Split-tunneling, IPv6 leak protection and much more.
 In terms of app compatibility, IPVanish supports any Android device with version 4.0.3 and higher.
 One thing to really like about IPVanish is its support for four languages like English, Spanish, Indian and Russian.

 Overall, IPVanish is certainly among the best VPNs for Android you can get.
-It is fairly inexpensive and you can get it for a monthly price of $3.25.
-All of their subscription plans come with a 7-day refund policy and can be used on 10 devices simultaneously.
+It is fairly inexpensive and you can get it for a monthly price of $2.62/mo.
+It also accepts bitcoin payments.
+All of their subscription plans come with a 30-day refund policy and can be used on unlimited devices at the same time.

-Read our full review of IPVanish for more information.
+Read our in-depth IPVanish review 2021 for more information.